-- Bring both anti-diarrhoea tablets and anti-constipation tablets, along with some anti-acid tablets.
+- Bring both anti-diarrhea tablets and anti-constipation tablets along with some anti-acid tablets.
 Everything else is available here.

 - Most hotels have wifi.
 Many have internet terminals, but they’re often antiquated – IE6 is still prevalent, so avoid doing anything secure.

 - If you want to use online banking or Facebook and Twitter, invest in a cheap, portable VPN.